RequestNetwork/requestNetwork/packages/docs/docs/guides/5-request-client/1-payment-networks.md

 ### ERC20

 Request is compatible with every ERC20 currency, but some of them have to be detailed manually.
-We use the package `eth-contract-metadata` to automatically fetch smart contracts and currency code of main currencies, whose the list is maintained by Metamask.
+We use Metamask's package [`eth-contract-metadata`](https://github.com/MetaMask/eth-contract-metadata) to automatically fetch smart contracts and currency codes of main currencies.

 Adding an additional ERC20 currency is very easy:
 ```typescript